buchslava/sustainablereading/README.md

 }
 ```

-- If there are no messages and all of the URLs are processed then break a main loop:
+- If there are no messages and all of the URLs are processed successfully then break a main loop:

 ```go
 default: